 How (and Why) To Compress K4 Packs for Day Hunts

-All of our K4 Packs are thoughtfully designed to provide the most versatility possible.
-Even our largest bag, the K4 7200, is capable of compressing cleanly and functioning efficiently for short day hunts.
-This video will show you how to compress any of our K4 bag models for day hunts, or any other scenario where you are not using the full volume of your K4 bag.
+All of our K4 Packs are intentionally designed to provide the most versatility possible.
+Even our largest bag, which is built for extended backpack hunts, is capable of compressing cleanly and functioning efficiently for short day hunts.

 Why It Matters